The readings on “landscape” in Cultural Ecology 2017:

 - Kohn pp.131-150 in How Forests Think: Toward an Anthropology Beyond the Human.

 Ingold’s somewhat autobiographical chapter is helpful to understand his journey and why there is a statement he published which he now considers a “source of considerable embarrassment” (178).
+I revisited this chapter in 2022 for a course on the history of anthropological thought:

 The First Hut